JeffSchofield/assessment-editor/README.md

 yarn build
 ```

+The built project will be saved to `/dist`.

 ## Usage

 Choose an art asset from the pane on the left side.
 You can click it to add it to the stage or drag and drop it onto the stage.

-After placing, position the asset how you would like.
+After placing, position the assets however you would like.
 Use the save button to export your work as a PNG.

+### Adding More Assets

+Assets are stored within the project as a pair of SVG/JSON files within the `/src/assets/artwork` folder.
+The SVG file is the art asset itself, and the JSON file is a manifest containing metadata about the art asset.

 ### Updating Asset Categories

 Asset categories are defined in `/src/constants.ts`.
 You can edit the constant object to update existing categories or add new ones.

 The `id` property must be unique.
 Be careful about changing existing category IDs, as the changes will need to be reflected within an asset manifest JSON.

-### Adding Assets

-Assets are stored within the project as a pair of SVG/JSON files within the `/src/assets/artwork` folder.
-The SVG file is the art asset itself, and the JSON file is a manifest containing metadata about the art asset.

 ## Testing